 Components of Dialectical Behavior Therapy

-Dialectical Behavior Therapy focuses on developing mindfulness, enhance communication skills, and improve relationships.
+Dialectical Behavior Therapy focuses on developing mindfulness, enhancing communication skills, and improving relationships.
 So, it follows multiple components to make the treatment as much effective as possible.
-Below are the main components that DBT use-
+Below are the main components that DBT uses-

 Typically skill training happens once a week and lasts for around 2-3 hours.
 It is expected that there’ll be a total of 24 skill training sessions in a DBT treatment process.